 2. You must be flexible rather than married to a single programming language

 3. You need to be a quick learner, willing to explore some other areas besides coding

 There’s much more to developing blockchain rather than just writing smart contracts.
 In order to design your solutions, you will need to learn cryptography as it’s the basis of securing blockchain transactions.
-You also need to know basic economy to understand incentives of normal and malicious users alike.
-It is also necessary to adapt a security-focused mindset, since all of the blockchain codes are executed on a machine that belongs to an anonymous miner.
-That miner is a potential malicious user that sees your code and owns the machine it is executed on.
+You also need to know basic economy to understand the incentives of normal and malicious users alike.
+It is also necessary to adapt a security-focused mindset since all of the blockchain codes are executed on a machine that belongs to an anonymous miner.
+That miner is a potentially malicious user that sees your code and owns the machine it is executed on.
 Designing applications while having that in mind requires a whole new philosophy.

 First steps on the block